You’re supposed to have a theme for these things, I’m told.

 • The thoughtless technology worming its tentacles into our lives frustrates and confuses you, leaving you to wonder about the prospects for a human future

+The Good Life is what Aristotle called the eudaimon life.
 A crude translation of that word into English would be “good demon”.
-That’s got certain ugly meanings for us, which are not at all what Aristotle or his countrymen had in mind.
-It’s better read as flourishing, doing well, living with excellence, or even that oversimplification “happiness”.
+That’s got certain ugly meanings for us which are not at all what Aristotle or his countrymen had in mind.

-Still here?
-If you made it this far down the page, why haven’t you subscribed yet?
+Speaking of excellence, if you made it this far down the page, why haven’t you subscribed yet?

 Thanks for reading.